How to make your brain make better choices

 What we can do to be more objective?

+• Make your decisions in the morning.
 Mornings are the best time to make decisions.
 Your serotonin and dopamine levels are high, and you’re not bogged down by decision fatigue.
-If you have to make an important decision in the afternoon, try taking a nap or taking a break to reset your brain. - Eat first
+If you have to make an important decision in the afternoon, try taking a nap or taking a break to reset your brain.

+• Eat first.
 We all know the rule about not doing grocery shopping on an empty stomach, right?
 Apply a similar rule here and don’t make decisions when you’re hungry.
-Eat before meetings or phone calls where you’ll be expected to make decisions. - Limit your choices
+Eat before meetings or phone calls where you’ll be expected to make decisions.

+• Limit your choices.
 We often settle for default options or let others decide for us because decisions are too much work for our brain.
 This is especially the case when we have more than two options to choose from.
 You can help your brain out by cutting out the extra options you don’t need.
-Narrow your choices down to a tiny shortlist and you’ll have an easier time of making a final decision. - Open a window
+Narrow your choices down to a tiny shortlist and you’ll have an easier time making a final decision.

+• Use a foreign language.
 If you know one, this could be really useful.
 Particularly when there are lots of emotions involved, or you want to protect yourself against things like emotional marketing strategies.
-Try explaining the situation to yourself in a foreign language and see if you process the information differently. - Go to sleep
+Try explaining the situation to yourself in a foreign language and see if you process the information differently.

+• Go to sleep.
 It will boost your levels of serotonin, which will help lower your stress levels.
-For example, one study found that losing a full night’s sleep caused people to adopt much riskier gambling strategies. - Meditate
+For example, one study found that losing a full night’s sleep caused people to adopt much riskier gambling strategies.

+• Meditate.
 A 2013 study found that 15-minutes of mindfulness meditation can help people make smarter choices.
 Meditation significantly reduces the risk of making impulsive decisions.
-Next time you need to make a decision, use meditation techniques, take a few deep breaths and think about the pros and cons of your next move in a pragmatic and mindful way.
+Next time you need to make a decision, use meditation techniques, take a few deep breaths and think about the pros and cons of your next move pragmaticly and mindfully.

 Anything else about my brain I should know about?

-- Cut down on the number of decisions you have to make.
+• Cut down on the number of decisions you have to make.
 Your brain gets tired when you have to make too many choices, which is why superstar founders like Mike Zuckerberg wear the same outfit every day.
-You don’t have to go that far, but think about using a service that does meal prep for you, for example, and definitely learn how to delegate tasks.
+You don’t have to go that far but think about using a service that does meal prep for you, for example, and learn how to delegate tasks.

-- Do monthly reports.
-Make sure to take time to write down a list of what worked, what didn’t work, and people who helped you along the way.
+• Do monthly reports.
+Make sure to take time to write down a list of what worked and what didn’t work and include people who helped you along the way.
 It will help you stay focused and grounded.
 Share the reports with your team to make sure that everybody is on the same page.